Gregg Allman: First bands (1960–1968)

-He arranged a recording contract with Liberty Records in June 1967, and they began to record an album under the new name the Hour Glass, suggested by their producer, Dallas Smith.
-Recording was a difficult experience; "the music had no life to it—it was poppy, preprogrammed shit", Allman felt.
+He arranged a recording contract with Liberty Records in June 1967, and the band began to record an album under the new name the Hour Glass, suggested by their producer, Dallas Smith.
+Recording was a difficult experience: "The music had no life to it—it was poppy, preprogrammed shit", Allman said.
 Though they considered themselves sellouts, they needed money to live.
 At concerts, they declined to play anything off their debut album, released that October, instead opting to play the blues.
 Such gigs were sparse, however, as Liberty only allowed one performance per month.
 After some personnel changes, they recorded their second album, Power of Love, released in March 1968.
 It contained more original songs by Allman, though they still felt constricted by its process.
 The band broke up when Duane explicitly told off executives at Liberty.
 They threatened to freeze the band, so they would be unable to record for any other label for seven years.
 Allman stayed behind to appease the label, giving them the rights to a solo album.
 The rest of the band mocked Allman, viewing him as too scared to leave and return to the South.
 Meanwhile, Duane began doing session work at FAME Studios in Muscle Shoals, Alabama, where he began putting together a new band.
 He phoned his brother with the proposition of joining the new band—which would have two guitarists and two drummers.
-With his deal at Liberty fulfilled, he drove to Jacksonville, Florida, in March 1969 to jam with the new band.
+With his deal at Liberty fulfilled, Gregg drove to Jacksonville, Florida, in March 1969 to jam with the new band.
 He called the birth of the group "one of the finer days in my life ...
 I was starting to feel like I belonged to something again."